AtanasovAtanas/interactive-content/EN/07-Streams-Files-and-Directories/02-Basic-Streams-in-Java.md

 Scanner reader = new Scanner(new FileInputStream(path));
 ```

-An example above is given with the Scanner class, which you have used for quite some time now.
+An example above is given with the `Scanner` class, which you have used for quite some time now.

-Here is used to wrap a FileInputStream and, by now, you have done that by wrapping System.in, wich is nothing more but a constant holding an InputStream.
+Here is used to wrap a `FileInputStream` and, by now, you have done that by wrapping `System.in`, wich is nothing more but a constant holding an `InputStream`.

 [/slide]

 [slide]

 # Buffered Streams

+The next layer of abstraction over the byte stream are Buffered Streams.

+The Streams we have seen so far use unbuffered I/O.

+This means each or write request is handled directly by the underlying Operating System.

+This can make a program much less efficient, since each such request often triggers disk space, network activity, or some other operation that is relatively expensive.

+To overcome this kind of overhead, the Java platform implements Buffered I/O Streams.

+Buffered input streams read data from a memory area known as a buffer.

+When the Buffered Stream is created, an internal buffer array is created.

+Buffered stream can wrap a character stream and give us access to very powerful methods.

+There are four buffered stream classes used to wrap unbuffered streams:
+ - **BufferedInputStream** and **BufferedOutputStream** create buffered **byte streams**
+ - **BufferedReader** and **BufferedWriter** create buffered **character streams**.

+Let's see the following example:

+## Picture

+Instead of reading the content "**Files and**", byte by byte or a character by character, we can use a buffer to get bigger chunks of that text at a time.

+In this case, the buffer will hold two characters at the same time.

+This significantly will **boost the performance** of our applications.

 [/slide]